Middle dot: Catalan

 Historically, medieval Catalan also used the symbol as a marker for certain elisions, much like the modern apostrophe (see Occitan below) and hyphenations.

 There is no separate physical keyboard layout for Catalan: the flying point can be typed using in the Spanish (Spain) layout or with on a US English layout.
 On a mobile phone with a Catalan keyboard layout, the geminate L with a flying dot appears when holding down the key.
-It appears in Unicode as the pre-composed letters (U+013F) and (U+0140), but they are compatibility characters and are not frequently used or recommended.
+It appears in Unicode as the precomposed letters (U+013F) and (U+0140), but they are compatibility characters and are not frequently used or recommended.
 (Note: The preferred Unicode representation is a succession of three characters, that is: L·L (U+004C + U+00B7 + U+004C) and l·l (U+006C + U+00B7 + U+006C).)

-Occitan and Gascon
+Gascon

-In Occitan and Gascon, the interpunct (punt interior, literally, "inner dot", or ponch naut for "high / upper point") is used to distinguish the following graphemes:
+In Gascon, the middle dot (punt interior, literally, "inner dot", or ponch naut for "high / upper point") is used to distinguish the following graphemes: